arnauudG/soda-snowflake-certification/README.md

 - **Intelligent Display** - Shows non-sensitive variables with values, hides sensitive ones
 - **Automatic Detection** - Automatically detects and masks sensitive variables by naming patterns
 - **Flexible Configuration** - Works with any variables defined in your .env file

+**Note**: The environment loader is now fully dynamic and will work with any variables you define in your `.env` file.
+You can add additional variables as needed, and they will be automatically loaded and validated.

 #### **Automatic Loading (Recommended)**
 Environment variables are automatically loaded when you run: